-If you take away only one thing from this article, let it be this: I look at every single mailer.
+If you take away only one thing from this article, let it be this: I looked at every single mailer.
 That is the advantage they have over emails.
-In my Searching for Illustrators post, I write that my spam filter collects about 100 emails a month.
-Even though I get a daily alert that I have emails in my spam inbox, I don’t always have the time to view them.
+Spam filters could block your email from ever getting seen by a potential client.

 I would guess that art directors look at postcards in similar ways.
-We carve out a few quiet minutes in which we’re not meeting, managing, art directing, designing, emailing, reviewing, approving, preparing, instructing, interviewing, hiring, problem-solving, fire-extinguishing, or color correcting to sit down and look through what we receive in the (real) mail.
-If you would like to see what I receive, check out my #mailersandcoffee tweets.
+They carve out a few quiet minutes in which they’re not meeting, managing, art directing, designing, emailing, reviewing, approving, preparing, instructing, interviewing, hiring, problem-solving, fire-extinguishing, or color correcting to sit down and look through what they receive in the (real) mail.
+If you would like to see what I received, check out my #mailersandcoffee tweets.

-For most mailers, I can determine if it’s a keep or toss fairly quickly.
-It’s not lost on me how much time and money was invested in the piece.
+For most mailers, I determined if they were a keep or a toss fairly quickly.
+It’s not lost on me how much time and money were invested in the piece.
 But, it’s all about the art.
 No amount of fancy packaging will mask poorly conceived or executed art.

 "But, why don’t you visit the illustrator’s website?
 Maybe their work is better on the site?”
-If a postcard doesn’t grab even the smallest part of my attention, I’m not going to spend time I don’t have to find out if work on that person’s site is better.
+If a postcard didn’t grab even the smallest part of my attention, I wasn’t going to spend time I don’t have to find out if work on that person’s site is better.

 “What do you keep, if anything?!”
-I keep postcards on which I can instantly see a well-executed piece of art that fits the needs of my imprints and/or meets my own personal standards of what constitutes ‘good’ illustration.
-Sometimes, I keep a postcard even though there’s nothing in the pipeline for that artist . . . yet.
-I’ve hired illustrators from postcards I received a year earlier.
-I’ve hired illustrators the same day as receiving their card.
-It all depends on my needs at any given moment.
+In my years as art director, I kept postcards on which I could instantly see a well-executed piece of art that fit the needs of my imprints and/or met my own personal standards of what constitutes ‘good’ illustration.
+I would keep postcards even if there wasn’t anything for that artist at the time.
+I hired illustrators from postcards I received a year earlier.
+I hired illustrators the same day as receiving their card.
+It all depended on my needs at any given moment.